Day Case Surgery

 Preparing for Day Case

-A patient undergoing a day case procedure should be advised not to eat and drink for the 6 hours leading up to surgery (when involving a general anaesthetic).
+A patient undergoing a day case procedure should be advised not to eat and drink for the 6 hours prior to the surgery (when involving a general anaesthetic).
 Many departments will allow a patient to drink small volumes of water up to 2 hours before a general anaesthetic and local guidelines should be adhered to.

 Types of Day Case Surgery